Chapter 2:

 “Well, I hate to cut this short but I’ve got to get started on my own bag.”

-In terms of lies it was not even a good one, Rainer was the one who had taught her about the importance of a “go bag” and so she could not imagine he had already put something together.
+In terms of lies it was not even a good one, Rainer was the one who had taught her the importance of a “go bag” and so she could not begin to imagine he hadn't already put something together.
 He was never one to express himself upfront, this was likely the closest he would come to saying his thanks.

 “Of course.”
 Standing up she slung the bag over her shoulder and saluted Rainer.
 “Lieutenant.
 Thank you for all your support over these years.
 It’s been an honor knowing you.”